top of page

 Early Detection of Breast Cancer

 It is called Thermographic Imaging of the breast.
-Thermographic Imaging, also known as Thermography, is a noninvasive, safe test (there is no exposure to radiation) that can detect breast cancer up to 10 years before the cancer develops!
+Thermographic Imaging, also known as Thermography, is a non-invasive, safe test (there is no exposure to radiation) that can detect breast cancer up to 10 years before the cancer develops!

 Thermography in Israel At this time Thermographic Imaging of the breasts is only available privately.
-This can be done at the Institute of Thermographic Imaging in Herzlia, under the direction Dr. Ami Eyal, Thermologist
+This can be done at the Institute of Thermographic Imaging in Herzlia, under the direction of Dr. Ami Eyal, Thermologist

 6 Bar On St. Herzliya 09-9568866 info@thermomed.co.il I can't emphasize enough the importance of doing this test once a year to safeguard your health.
 Ask any woman who has undergone cancer treatments if it is worth paying today to possibly prevent treatments tomorrow.